kouprlabs/voltaserve/README.md

 GRANT ALL PRIVILEGES ON DATABASE voltaserve TO voltaserve;
 ```

-3. Connect to CockroachDB with the the user `voltaserve` and database `voltaserve`, and run the following SQL script to create database objects: [sql/schema.sql](sql/schema.sql).
+3. Connect to CockroachDB with the user `voltaserve` and database `voltaserve`, then run the following SQL script to create the database objects: [sql/schema.sql](sql/schema.sql).

 ### Connect with WebDAV